Hills of Hate (1926 film): Production

 The studio would make it after two other outdoors adventures, The Pioneers and Tall Timber.
 Raymond Longford, who directed both Pioneers and Hills of Hate later said at the 1927 Royal Commission that both films "were selected by the directors of the combine; they were produced at an inadequate expense and in many cases the cast was chosen despite my protests.
 During the filming of these pictures I recognised that these pictures were absurdly cheap and inadequate to secure even an English market."

 The films stars were Dorothy Gordon and Gordon Collingridge, who Everyones said was "well known to fans" having "established himself by his remarkable work opposite Lotus Thompson and now as a leading man he is greatly in demand."
 Kevin Gallagher was a recent arrival from Ireland.
 Gordon had worked in Hollywood for six years and did art direction on For the Term of His Natural Life (1927).
-She and later became a radio commentator and newspaper columnist under the name of Andrea.
+She later became a radio commentator and newspaper columnist under the name of Andrea.

-'Big' Bill Wilson was a professional boxer before being discovered by a casting agent at the Sydney Stadium and cast in Tall Timber (1927).
+'Big' Bill Wilson was a professional boxer before being discovered by a casting agent at the Sydney Stadium and cast in Tall Timber (1926).

 Longford said "the cast was engaged without consulting me.
-We were told that the attacks in Mr Hugh D McIntohsh's newspapers would cease if we allotted the star part as he desired."
+We were told that the attacks in Mr Hugh D McIntosh's newspapers would cease if we allotted the star part as he desired".